-This web-based forum is for Integrated Bioengineering to exchange useful information with indoor cultivators.
-It is exists to engage with the progressive Controlled Environment Agriculture (CEA) community.
-The topics for this indoor growing blog are ment to directly benefit indoor growers.
+This indoor growing blog is to exchange useful information with the progressive Controlled Environment Agriculture (CEA) community.
+The topics for this indoor growing blog are ment to benefit cultivators.

 CEA enterprises differentiate their products and build their brands by consistently delivering quality goods.
 These goods are typically void of pesticides, herbicides, or fungicides.
 These organizations are tasked with creatively utilizing their controlled growing compartments to optimize production.
 This is increasingly being done with new multi-leveled grow systems along with precision climate and irrigation control.
 Developmen and adoption of agricultural technology will continue as these solutions become more affordable and more capable.